DimensionDataResearch/docker-machine-driver-ddcloud/README.md

 * A network domain
 * A VLAN in that network domain (servers will be attached to this VLAN)
-* A firewall rule that permits SSH traffic from your (local) public IPv4 address to the VLAN's IPv4 network
+* If using public IP addresses, a firewall rule that permits SSH traffic from your (local) public IPv4 address to the VLAN's IPv4 network
-Alternatively, you can use the `--ddcloud-create-ssh-firewall-rule` flag when creating your machine
+Alternatively, you can use the `--ddcloud-create-ssh-firewall-rule` flag when creating your machine if you have permissions in CloudControl to create firewall and NAT rules

-The driver will allocate a public IP address and NAT rule for each machine that it creates.
+* If using private IP addresses, you will need to be connected to the CloudControl VPN for the target data centre

 ### Example